sjockers/simonjockers.de/_projects/datenguide.md

 ---
 title: Datenguide
 order: 1
-year: 2018
+year: 2018–2023
 client: work-in-progress

 teaser:
-  image: /assets/projects/datenguide-teaser.jpg
+  image: /assets/projects/datenguide-teaser.png
-  alt: Screenshot from Datenguide showing a search interface
+  alt: Screenshot from Datenguide homepage, showing teasers for multiple articles about public statistics
   text: Datenguide is an open data project that aims at making German official statistics more accessible to the public.

 figures:
-  - image: /assets/projects/datenguide-figure-1.jpg
+  - image: /assets/projects/datenguide-figure-1.png
-    alt: Screenshot from Datenguide showing a search interface
+    alt: Screenshot from Datenguide homepage, showing teasers for multiple articles about public statistics
-    text: We are working on a modern, easy-to-use statistical data portal aimed at regular people.
-A website that allows for exploratory browsing, provides explanations and context about the statistics it presents, and lets you download data sets in formats that you can readily use in your own projects.
+    text: The objective of the Datenguide project is to make official statistics about German states, districts, and municipalities more accessible and user-friendly.
+To achieve this, we build open-source software and try to explain official statistics data in a way that enables more people to work with it.

   - image: /assets/projects/datenguide-figure-2.jpg
-    alt: Screenshot from Datenguide showing a detail page
+    alt: Screenshot from a visual explainer showing a choropleth map of municipalities
-    text: The German statistics offices already publish their data in official data portals.
-The problem is that these data portals are expert systems, made by and for bureaucrats.
-While the official data portals get the job done for people who know what they are doing, they are hardly usable for less tech- and data-savy people.
-Also, none of the data portals provide modern, easy-to-use APIs or machine-readable data formats, which makes it hard to use the data in your own work.
-This is where Datenguide comes in.
-We want to take the pain out of official statistics by presenting them in a way that is usable and useful for you.
+    text: Since 2018, we have worked on software tools that allow users to download official statistics data and use it for their own data analysis and visualizations.
+In addition, we have experimented with visual explainers and have conducted workshops and hackathons with journalists and other users of official statistics.
 links:
-  - name: datenguide.org
+  - name: Project website
     url: https://datengui.de
   - name: Source code on Github
     url: http://github.com/datenguide/
 ---

 Datenguide is your guide to understanding and using German official statistics.
-We work on an easy-to-use data portal around open data published by the German statistics offices.

-Datenguide is under development.
-Head over to [GitHub](http://github.com/datenguide/) to learn more.
+With this project, we aim to make German official statistics more accessible to the public.
+I have co-founded Datenguide with [Simon Wörpel](https://simonwoerpel.de/) and have worked on it on and off since 2018.
+Additional contributions by [Patricia Ennenbach](https://twitter.com/pen1710), [Christian Rijke](https://christianrijke.de/), and many others.
+The project has received funding from the [Prototype Fund](https://prototypefund.de/), [MIZ Babelsberg](https://www.miz-babelsberg.deprototy), and the [Netzwerk Recherche GROW stipend](https://netzwerkrecherche.org/ziele/gemeinnuetziger-journalismus/grow-stipendien/).

+We are currently in the process of figuring out how to sustain this project in the long term.
+Follow the project on [GitHub](http://github.com/datenguide/datenguide) or subscribe to our [newsletter](https://datengui.de/#mc-embedded-subscribe-form) to receive updates about the project.